Grant1219/portfolio_hugo/site/content/post/terraform.md

 }
 ```

-Or the shorthand conditional assignment you'll find in many C-like languages:
+And the shorthand conditional assignment you'll find in many C-like languages:
 ```
 locals {
   instance_count = var.is_test_env ?
 1 : 3